-Make sure your messaging to buyers is compliant and don’t tell your buyers to contact you when they have problems with an order or product, but to help you out by leaving a review, if they don’t.
+Make sure your messaging to buyers are compliant and don’t tell your buyers to contact you when they have problems with an order or product, but to help you out by leaving a review if they don’t.

 2. Rights ownership issues.
 Be Careful with those Cease and Desists!

 Are you using Amazon Notice teams to allege rights ownership infringements that are invalid or cannot be proven conclusively when disputed?